outsidedav/swift/security/advanced_security.md

 {{site.data.keyword.hscontainers}} delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

-{{site.data.keyword.hscontainers}} is now available to sponsor users only.
-If you expect dedicated security support, [register as sponsor users](Cloud product landing page) to deploy your application to the {{site.data.keyword.hscontainers}} cluster.
+Note that {{site.data.keyword.hscontainers}} is now available to only sponsor users.
+If you expect dedicated security support, register as sponsor users with the [IBM Z Client Feedback Program](https://www-01.ibm.com/marketing/iwm/iwmdocs/web/cc/earlyprograms/zcustomer.shtml) to deploy your application to the {{site.data.keyword.hscontainers}} cluster.
 {: tip}

 Before you become a sponsor user, you can use {{site.data.keyword.containershort_notm}} to secure your application.
 For more information, see [Getting started with {{site.data.keyword.containershort_notm}}](/docs/containers/container_index.html#container_index).